HZCTony/watchbuy/README.md

 ## Mysql schema
+My database is MySQL which is built on my RDS.
+Here is my tables:

 ![image](public/images/dbschema.png)

-### features
+### Main features
-1. Saved unique stream token for every host in hostlist
+1. Saved unique stream token and ec2 instance ID for every host in hostlist
 2. Saved login expire date of hosts and users in hostlist and userlist
 3. Saved every single product owned by hosts in products table
 4. Saved orders, products in cart for users in orderlist and cartlist